Strathmore University wins the Nuremberg Moot Court 2023

 The Nuremberg Moot Court is an international competition, held in English in Nuremberg, Germany.
-University teams from all over the world are invited to argue a fictitious case before the "International Criminal Court" during a three-day competition.
-A moot court is a simulated court proceeding which invites students of law to compete based on their oral and written legal argumentation and presentation, from both the prosecution and defense positions.
+University teams from all over the world are invited to argue a fictitious case before the "International Criminal Court" during the competition.
+A moot court is a simulated court proceeding which invites students of law to compete based on their oral and written legal argumentation and presentation, from both the prosecution and defence positions.

-Dissecting both complex procedural and substantive issues of international criminal law, students are given the unique opportunity to develop their skills and plead at the historic Courtroom 600 in the Nuremberg Palace of Justice, where the Nuremberg Trials against the major Nazi war criminals took place.
+Dissecting both complex procedural and substantive issues of international criminal law, students are given the unique opportunity to develop their skills and plead at the historic Courtroom 600 of the Nuremberg Palace of Justice, where the Nuremberg trials against the major Nazi war criminals took place.

 The International Military Tribunal held the Nuremberg trials from 1945 to 1949.
 They resulted in the recognition of the Nuremberg Principles, which ultimately led to the creation of the International Criminal Court.

 This location allows students to practice international criminal law at its very birthplace, offering both a historical and educational experience.

 The organisers of the Nuremberg Moot Court are the International Nuremberg Principles Academy and the International Criminal Law Research Unit at the Friedrich-Alexander University Erlangen-Nuremberg.

 For more information and instant update about the Nuremberg Moot Court, check our Facebook page.
 The page is accessible to all, including those with no Facebook accounts.